Winter Activities in the Mountains

 An intermediate skier should already have the basic skills, which are essentially in the legs and feet – just hang on and your four-legged tractor does the rest.

-Select a ski area whose activities include ski-joëring sessions with qualified professionals and book a session.
+Select a ski area whose activities include ski-joëring sessions and book a session with qualified a professional.
 Operators will provide the short, flexible skis required.

 Sled Dogs – a new sport in Les Gets